Nestor Makhno: Eastern Europe

 Makhno received support from the European anarchist movement.
 Polish and Bulgarian anarchists even threatened violence in the event of Makhno's extradition.
 At their five-day trial in November 1923, Makhno and Halyna were acquitted on all charges and given residence permits for Poznań.
-The following month he and his family moved to Toruń, where he was under close police surveillance and arrested and interrogated a number of times in the wake of Vladimir Lenin's death.
+The following month he and his family moved to Toruń, where he was under close police surveillance.
+He was also arrested and interrogated several times in the wake of Lenin's death.
 Unable to secure a visa to travel to Germany and facing a severe strain on his marriage with Halyna, Makhno attempted suicide in April 1924 and was hospitalized by his injuries.

-In July 1924, Makhno and his family were allowed to move to the Free City of Danzig.
+In July 1924, Polish authorities let Makhno and his family move to the Free City of Danzig.
 Here, Makhno was swiftly arrested by the Danzig authorities for visa violations.
 While interned he was struck again by tuberculosis and transferred to a prison hospital.
-Makhno's anarchist comrades helped him escape the hospital and, after a time in hiding, clandestinely leave for Berlin.
-With Volin acting as his interpreter, Makhno met with a number of prominent anarchists that were also living in the city such as Rudolf Rocker and Ugo Fedeli.
+Makhno's anarchist allies helped him escape the hospital and, after a time in hiding, leave for Berlin.
+With Russian anarchist Volin acting as his interpreter, Makhno met with prominent anarchists that were also living in the city such as Rudolf Rocker and Ugo Fedeli.
 He finally moved to Paris in April 1925.